ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

     echo "options iwlwifi 11n_disable=1" | sudo tee /etc/modprobe.d/iwlwifi.conf

+## 6. Fn+Esc not working
+Fn+Esc is not working out of the box, meaning that Fn keys cannot be locked.
+This can be easily fixed by updating to kernel version 5.2.3 or higher.
+See issue #1 for instructions on how to update the kernel.

 ### Disclaimer

 It is just problem I have with my zenbook, if it destroys your laptop, well, cest la vie